RodolfoPelinson/Antidepressants_sp/markdowns/randomForest_approach.md

 The effect of the number of inhabitants seems to be generally positive.

-The effect of the number of households without sanitation seems to have a strong positive effect as the number of houses goes from zero to a few, but then it strongly decreases.
+The effect of the number of households without sanitation seems to have a positive effect as the number of houses goes from zero to a few, but then it strongly decreases.

 Finally, average income seems to have a positive effect on total antidepressant concentration.

 Something important is that average income and number of households without sanitation are somewhat correlated.
-We do observe variation in the number of households without sanitation in for the low income watersheds, but high income watersheds only exhibit smaller number of households without sanitation.
+We do observe variation in the number of households without sanitation for the low income watersheds, but high income watersheds only exhibit a small number of households without sanitation.
 This may be the reason why we observe an increase followed by a decrease of antidepressant concentration as we increase the number of households without sanitation in the watershed.